openshift-cs/rosaworkshop/OSD3.11/12-hpa.md

 ![Grafana](/images/12-grafana-home.png)

-Click on *Home* on the top right and select the "K8s / Compute Resources / Namespace" dashboard.
+Click on *Home* on the top left and select the "K8s / Compute Resources / Namespace" dashboard.

 ![Select Dash](/images/12-grafana-dash.png)

 Click on *Namespace* and select our project name "ostoy".

 ![Select NS](/images/12-grafana-ns.png)